Professor Anthony Crothers Milner AM

-Tony was elected to the Academy of Social Sciences in 1995.
-Apart from serving on the Federal Government’s Foreign Affairs Council, he has been on the Executive Council of the Australia-Thailand and Executive Council of the Australia Malaysia Institute.
-He also served on the Council of ANU, and was a Panel Member of the Australian Research Council.
+Apart from serving for a decade on the Federal Government’s Foreign Affairs Council, his other government appointments include the Executive Council of the Australia-Thailand and the Executive Council of the Australia Malaysia Institute – and a Panel Member of the Australian Research Council.
+He also served on the Council of the ANU.

 Interested in Scholarships?